 derived from other similar professions.

 standards.
-For example, not sending unsolicited e-mail in bulk, or spam and
+For example, not sending unsolicited e-mails in bulk, or spam and

-not buying domain names with an intention of not using them (also called domain
+not buying domain names with the intention of not using them (also called domain

 squatting or cyber-squatting).